BigThunderSR/homeassistant-addons-onstar2mqtt/README.md

 - **NEW! - Provide MQTT topic (MQTT_ONSTAR_POLLING_STATUS_TOPIC) for Onstar Data Polling Status to monitor success/failure when OnStar is polled for data**
   - MQTT_ONSTAR_POLLING_STATUS_TOPIC/lastpollsuccessful - "true" or "false" depending on status of last poll
   - MQTT_ONSTAR_POLLING_STATUS_TOPIC/state - Polling Status and Detailed Error Messages in JSON
+  - **NEW! - Automatic creation of pollingStatusTopic starting at v1.11.0**
+    - No longer need to specify MQTT_ONSTAR_POLLING_STATUS_TOPIC as this is now created automatically
+    - Format is "homeassistant/(VIN)/polling_status/"
+    - If it is explicitly specified, will use the specified value, so does not break backwards compatibility

+- **NEW - Ability to dynamically change polling frequency using MQTT**
+  - Uses the value from "ONSTAR_REFRESH" on initial startup
+  - Change the value dynamically by publishing the new refresh value in milliseconds (ms) as an INT to: "homeassistant/(VIN)/refresh_interval"

 - **NEW - Command Response Status is now published to MQTT topics!**
   - Topic format: MQTT_PREFIX/{VIN}/command/{commandName}/state